 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Gitlab on a Ubuntu 20.04 LTS (Focal Fossa) server.
-You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian based distribution like Linux Mint.
+I will show you through the step-by-step installation of Gitlab on a Ubuntu 20.04 LTS (Focal Fossa) server.
+You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 Install Gitlab on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt update sudo apt upgrade sudo apt install ca-certificates curl openssh-server

 Step 2.
 Installing Gitlab on Ubuntu 20.04.